Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Design of

-\AisLSM then launches a compound asynchronous {\tt fsync} request for all of them (\mininumbercircled{7}\mininumbercircled{8}).
-Such a grouped submission for persisting multiple files in a batch differs from conventional compaction which calls {\tt fsync} every time a new SST file is fully filled.
-More important, \AisLSM does not synchronously wait for the completion of asynchronous {\tt fsync} but returns after a short postprocess that concludes the compaction (\mininumbercircled{9}), e.g., recording the generation dependency between input and output SST files.
-As shown in~\autoref{fig:Design:flowchart}, I/Os are offloaded to a kernel thread while \AisLSM's compaction thread mainly focuses on CPU computations.
-A comparison with~\autoref{fig:Design:CompactionProcess} conveys that the critical path of \AisLSM's compaction is significantly shortened.

-\textbf{Asynchronous writes for synchronous accessibility.} With \mininumbercircled{6} and \mininumbercircled{7}, \AisLSM synchronously waits for the completion of asynchronous write I/Os and submits a request for asynchronous {\tt fsync}, respectively.
-The reason \AisLSM does so is threefold.
-Firstly, the completion signals of write I/Os are essential and critical, as only on receiving completed file writes can \AisLSM initiate the asynchronous {\tt fsync} onto those files.
-Secondly, one goal of compaction is to sort and reorganize KV pairs that have been distributed across SST files, which is for ease of locating and accessing data.
-As mentioned, asynchronous file writes performed by the io\_uring put data into the OS's buffer cache in the buffered I/O mode or storage device's disk cache in the direct I/O mode.
-A completion signal returned by file system in either mode makes written KV pairs visible and accessible but without deterministic durability.
-Thus the synchronous wait enforces a deterministic visibility for compacted KV pairs.
-Thirdly, according to our study in Section~\ref{sec:motivation}, all file writes cost about 6.3\% of total time with conventional compaction on NVMe SSD (see~\autoref{fig:Motivation:compactionTimeAnalysis}).
-As we reschedule and overlap file write I/Os alongside CPU computations (\mininumbercircled{2}\mininumbercircled{3} and \mininumbercircled{5} in~\autoref{fig:Design:flowchart}), the compaction thread is unlikely to wait a long time for asynchronous file writes.
+\textbf{Synchronous accessibility.} \Pome synchronously waits for the completions of asynchronous file writes.
+The reason is threefold.
+Firstly, completed write I/Os are essential for \Pome to initiate asynchronous {\tt fsync}s, since these operations can only be issued after the corresponding file writes have finished.
+Secondly, one purpose of compaction for LSM-tree is to reorganize KV pairs into the sorted order across output \SSTs for efficient search and access.
+A completion signal returned by the file system marks all compacted KV pairs accessible, albeit without deterministic durability.
+Thus, the synchronous wait enforces deterministic accessibility for compacted KV pairs.
+Thirdly, as studied in Section~\ref{sec:motivation}, file writes take only a small portion of the total compaction time (about 6.3\%, see \autoref{fig:Motivation:BreakDown}).
+Since \Pome overlaps write I/Os with CPU computations (\mininumbercircled{2}\mininumbercircled{3} and \mininumbercircled{5} in \autoref{fig:Design:flowchart}), the user thread is unlikely to wait for long during this phase.